atifrehman442/Recruitment-System/README.md

 # Recruitment-System
-I develop Recruitment System in xamarin form run (Android &amp; Ios).
+I develop Recruitment-System in xamarin form.
+This Recruitment-System run multiple plateforme like Android & Ios.